Self-interaction and transport of solvated electrons in molten salts: Introduction

 \section{Introduction}

-Extremely diluted alkali metal-alkali halide solutions feature solvated electrons released by the excess metal atoms that tend to localize in bound states analogous to polarons in dielectric solids.\cite{bredig1955miscibility,bronstein1958electrical,selloni1987electron,selloni1987localization, fois1988bipolarons, selloni1989simulation, lindemann1983cyclotron, popp1972diffusion, chaikin1972excitonic} Solvated electrons are the simplest anions in nature.
-They often appear as reaction intermediates during diverse chemical processes such as, e.g., radiolysis, photolysis, and electrolysis of polar materials.\cite{schindewolf1968formation} Despite having been observed for more than two centuries, when solutions of potassium in gaseous ammonia were examined by Sir Humphry Davy,\cite{davy1807bakerian} their properties are far from being completely explained, with some important advancements in their full understanding having appeared relatively recently in the literature, aided by the increasing accuracy and affordability of electronic structure and machine learning methods.\cite{marsalek2012structure,buttersack2020photoelectron,lan2021simulating,lan2022temperature}
+Extremely diluted alkali-metal/alkali-halide solutions feature solvated electrons released by the excess metal atoms that tend to localize in bound states analogous to polarons in dielectric solids.\cite{bredig1955miscibility,bronstein1958electrical,selloni1987electron,selloni1987localization, fois1988bipolarons, selloni1989simulation, lindemann1983cyclotron, popp1972diffusion, chaikin1972excitonic} Solvated electrons are the simplest anions in nature.
+They often appear as reaction intermediates in diverse chemical processes such as, e.g., radiolysis, photolysis, and electrolysis of polar materials.\cite{schindewolf1968formation} Despite having been observed for more than two centuries, since solutions of potassium in gaseous ammonia were examined by Sir Humphry Davy,\cite{davy1807bakerian} their properties are far from being completely explained, with some important advancements in their full understanding having appeared relatively recently in the literature, aided by the increasing accuracy and affordability of electronic-structure and machine-learning methods.\cite{marsalek2012structure,buttersack2020photoelectron,lan2021simulating,lan2022temperature}

-Solvated electrons in molten metal-metal halide solutions have been experimentally investigated especially since the 1940s, when molten salts were employed in the context of nuclear technologies.\cite{bredig1955miscibility,bredig1955miscibility2,bredig1955miscibility5,johnson1958miscibility,dworkin1962miscibility,bredig1963mixtures} Far from the NonMetal-to-Metal (NM-M) transition, the dynamics of such electronic states is adiabatic;\cite{fois1989approach, pegolo2020oxidation} therefore, the distribution of the excess electrons at each moment is entirely dictated by the instantaneous ionic configuration, and the electronic motion is due to the ionic one.
+Solvated electrons in molten metal-metal halide solutions have been experimentally investigated especially since the 1940s, when molten salts were employed in the context of nuclear technologies.\cite{bredig1955miscibility,bredig1955miscibility2,bredig1955miscibility5,johnson1958miscibility,dworkin1962miscibility,bredig1963mixtures} Far from the NonMetal-to-Metal (NM-M) transition, the dynamics of such electronic states is adiabatic;\cite{fois1989approach, pegolo2020oxidation} therefore, the distribution of the excess electrons at each moment is entirely determined by the instantaneous ionic configuration, and the electronic motion is due to the ionic one.